anantnaw/Reinforcement_Learning/Navigation/README.md

 To train the agent run  the cells in **Navigation_Train.ipynb notebook**.
 For testing a pretrained agent, ensure that the model_weights are in the same folder as the notebook, then run the cells of **Navigation_Inference.ipynb**.

-Description of the implementation is provided in **report.pdf**.
+Description of the implementation is provided in **report.md**.
 For technical details see the code in the notebook.

 Model weights are stored in **dqn_model.pth**